Therapy & Counselling FAQs

 Your data will be kept in accordance with the General Data Protection Regulation (GDPR), which replaced the Data Protection Act (1998).
-Darren is the data controller and will be the only person who has access to your data.
+Darren acts as the data controller for the business.

 In terms of your contact details, these will be kept in an encrypted file on a password protected computer and they will only be kept for the purposes of contacting you and they will not be shared with anyone else (unless confidentiality needs to be breached as discussed above).
 Your contact details will be kept for the period of time you are our client and for a period of five years after conclusion of therapy, after which time they will be permanently deleted.